 - · Copayments and deductibles

 - · Payments for prescription drugs

 - · Over-the-counter medications

 - Menstrual products

 - · Contact lenses and eyeglasses

 - Durable medical equipment like crutches and wheelchairs

 - Transportation for medical care

+- COVID home care tests and personal protective equipment (PPE) supplies

 Expenses reimbursed under the Health FSA can't be deducted on your tax return.
 And you can't use the Health FSA to be reimbursed for expenses that are eligible for reimbursement through another plan or program.